Ace in the Hole (1951 film): Contemporary

 Contemporary critics found little to admire.
-In his review in The New York Times, Bosley Crowther called it "a masterly film" but added, "Mr. Wilder has let imagination so fully take command of his yarn that it presents not only a distortion of journalistic practice but something of a dramatic grotesque ... [it] is badly weakened by a poorly constructed plot, which depends for its strength upon assumptions that are not only naïve but absurd.
+In his review in The New York Times, Bosley Crowther called it "a masterly film", but added: "Mr. Wilder has let imagination so fully take command of his yarn that it presents not only a distortion of journalistic practice but something of a dramatic grotesque ... [it] is badly weakened by a poorly constructed plot, which depends for its strength upon assumptions that are not only naïve but absurd.
 There isn't any denying that there are vicious newspaper men and that one might conceivably take advantage of a disaster for his own private gain.
-But to reckon that one could so tie up and maneuver a story of any size, while other reporters chew their fingers, is simply incredible."
+But to reckon that one could so tie up and maneuver a story of any size, while other reporters chew their fingers, is simply incredible".

-The Hollywood Reporter called it "ruthless and cynical ... a distorted study of corruption and mob psychology that ... is nothing more than a brazen, uncalled-for slap in the face of two respected and frequently effective American institutions – democratic government and the free press."
-Variety was more positive, noting "the performances are fine.
+The Hollywood Reporter called it "ruthless and cynical ... a distorted study of corruption and mob psychology that ... is nothing more than a brazen, uncalled-for slap in the face of two respected and frequently effective American institutions – democratic government and the free press".
+Variety was more positive, noting that "the performances are fine.
 Douglas enacts the heel reporter ably, giving it color to balance its unsympathetic character.
 Jan Sterling also is good in a role that has no softening touches, and Benedict's victim portrayal is first-rate.
-Billy Wilder's direction captures the feel of morbid expectancy that always comes out in the curious that flock to scenes of tragedy."
+Billy Wilder's direction captures the feel of morbid expectancy that always comes out in the curious that flock to scenes of tragedy".

 Film critic Manny Farber in The Nation, July 14, 1951, wrote:

 Ace in the Hole is built chiefly round the acting of a tough, corrupt newshound by Kirk Douglas.
 Douglas plays it in the worst style of the Yiddish theatre, bursting with self-pity, slowing everything with a muscular, tensed-up technique, and ranting as though he were trying to break the hearts of people blocks away from the theatre.
 His conceited hamming is pretty typical of the whole show…”